Welcome to

 web site isn't just about bird flight!
 It's also about insect flight,

 and bats, and pterosaurs.
-We've included every group of flying animals.
+I've included every group of flying animals.

-Check out our links to each of these flying creatures to learn more
+Check out the links to each of these flying creatures to learn more

 about them.
 You can even compare the wings of different kinds of

 animals to see the different ways they are adapted to flight.
-We
+There

-also have some information on how birds fly, and some fun projects
+is also some information on how birds fly, and some fun projects

 where you'll make your own flying models!